Monday, December 16, 2024

 "The meaning of life is to find your gift.
 The purpose of life is to give it away." ~ Pablo Picasso

-My mother hid my gifts every Christmas, but I always found them.
+When I was a kid, my mother hid my gifts every Christmas, but I always found them.
 I was like a truffle-hunting pig, rooting them from locked suitcases and dusty cupboards, foraging for them in the attic.
-“Open your palm,” said my husband.
+This year, I found nothing.

-It was a red feather.
+A red feather lay before me.
 My husband had done this with a strip of red licorice, a pretty rock or seashell, a chocolate kiss.
 “That’s not funny,” I said.

 That night, I felt a hand on my shoulder.
 I pretended to be asleep.

-On Christmas Eve, I wrapped my husband’s presents and placed them under the tree: a goofy tie with clowns I found online, some matches from our favorite restaurant, and a new phone.
-I put charcoal in his stocking in case I received more feathers.
+On Christmas Eve, I wrapped my husband’s presents and placed them under the tree: a goofy tie with clowns I found online, some chocolates from his favorite store, and a sparkly new phone.
+I put activated charcoal pills (the only kind I had) in his stocking in case I received more feathers.

 There was only one gift under the tree for me.
-I frowned and stood, adjusting a few ornaments that were hanging backward.
-I noticed a tacky plastic palm frond projecting from the middle branches.
+When I stood to adjust a few ornaments that were hanging backward, I noticed a tacky plastic palm frond projecting from the middle branches.
 Usually, I would laugh.
 But the lack of gifts made me feel gloomy.

-I grabbed the gift with a red feather taped to the top instead of a bow.
-My stomach constricted.
-I tore the foil away and ripped off the tape; the box indicated it was a re-gift.
+I grabbed the gift with a red feather taped to the top, in place of a bow, hoping for a tennis bracelet that would blind the dead.
 I opened the flaps, burrowing into the tissue paper.
 I discovered an empty coconut and a photo of a Scarlet Macaw.

 “We’re going to Costa Rica!” he exclaimed.

-I ran to the fireplace, tearing the stockings from the mantel.
-I threw my husband’s stocking into the fire.
+I ran to the fireplace, tearing my husband’s stockings from the mantel, and threw my it into the fire.

 Merry Christmas and Happy New Year!
 The best gift you can give me is a rave, rating, or review!